-Scope Note: This class comprises all forms of names or codes, such as historical periods, and dates, which
+Scope Note: This class comprises all forms of names or codes, such as historical periods, and dates, which are characteristically used to refer to a specific E52 Time-Span.

 The instances of E49 Time Appellation may vary in their degree of precision, and they may be relative to other time frames, "Before Christ" for example.
 Instances of E52 Time-Span are often defined by reference to a cultural period or an event e.g. 'the duration of the Ming